 "These trails rank among the most captivating we've hiked in our many, multi-month explorations of the French, Swiss, Austrian, and Italian Alps." — S & C

 Europe's highest summit, 4809-m Monte Bianco, dominates the Alps.
 But each of our hikes probes a different aspect of a vast mountainscape.
 So we'll see many arresting peaks.
 Part of the Monte Bianco massif separating Italy from France is the 4208-m Grandes Jorasses.
 On the Italian-Swiss border are 3,727-m Mont Vélan, and 4314-m Grand Combin.
 Nearly as striking as Monte Bianco is the highest summit entirely in Italy: 4061-m Gran Paradiso.

 For North American hikers accustomed to long slogs just to reach treeline, the Alps offer a luxury so foreign it's almost inconceivable: excellent, paved roads to high-elevation trailheads.
 Though these serpentine roads are a thrill to drive, you might prefer the passenger seat, so you can devote your attention to the spectacular scenery.
 Either way, we'll always surge into the alpine zone shortly after we snug our bootlaces.

 Most days we'll hike about six or seven hours, covering distances of about 16 to 19 km (10 to 12 mi), ascending and descending about 1000 m (3300 ft).
-If our group is especially fit and keen, we’ll ratchet-up one of those days, crossing three passes on a spectacular through-hike comprising a total elevation gain of 1,400 m (4620 ft).
-Our two shorter days will entail about four or five hours of hiking.
+Our two shorter days will entail about three or four hours of hiking.